-However, if you’re looking for “The One” just to rub it into your ex that you’ve moved on, you’re in for a disappointment.
+However, if you’re looking for “The One” just to rub it into your ex that you’ve moved on, you’re in for a lot of disappointment.

-It’s better to enter into a rebound relationship without any delusions.
-Think of your rebound merely as a cup of coffee—sure, it feels hot and it makes you feel alive for a while, but then it’s bound to cool and get stale eventually.
+It’s better to get into a rebound relationship without any delusions.
+Think of your rebound merely as a cup of coffee—sure, it feels hot, and it makes you feel alive for a while, but it’s bound to cool and get stale eventually.
 [Read: Taking it slow in a relationship – How should you do it?]

+You don’t want the other person to invest enough in the relationship to do the work needed to make it successful when you only see them as a rebound.
 Be transparent to them about just how far you are willing to go in the relationship.
-If you want to keep things strictly casual, then say so upfront and outline the parameters so no one gets misled.
+If you want to keep things strictly casual, then say so upfront and outline the parameters, so no one gets misled.
 [Read: Are you a rebound guy?
 19 ways and signs to avoid getting serious with a girl who’s just broken up]